 The Executive Team is the executive management arm of the Trust, focusing on operations and the educational performance of the Trust schools.
 The team operates under the leadership and direction of the Chief Executive Officer, who is also the Accounting Officer and, by virtue of their position, a Trustee.
-The Executive Team also includes Directors of Education, Deputy Directors of Education, Director of The Mead Institute of Professional Learning, Chief Financial Officer, Director of People and Organisational Development, Director of Trust Operations, Director of Governance and Head of Marketing and Communications.
+The Executive Team also includes Chief Operating Officer, Deputy Chief Operating Officer, Chief People Officer, Chief Financial Officer, Directors of Education, Director of The Mead Institute of Professional Learning, Director of Governance and

+Head of Marketing and Communications.